samidh93/AI_n8n_Workflow/README.md

 ## Security Notes

-- Change default passwords in production
-- Use strong encryption keys
+- **No authentication by default** - Consider adding authentication for production use
 - Keep ngrok auth tokens secure
 - Regularly update Docker images
 - Monitor container logs for suspicious activity
+- Use HTTPS in production environments

 ## Support